9. Internal control and risk management

-The company’s Board is responsible for organising internal control and risk management, and it approves the principles of internal control and risk management on an annual basis.
+The company’s Board is responsible for organising internal control and risk management, and it approves the principles of internal control and risk management every two years or more often, if required.
 The Board defines the company’s strategic risks and related management procedures as part of the company’s strategy and action plan, and monitors their implementation.
 The Board decides on the operating model for the company’s internal audit.
 The Board regularly receives internal audit and financial audit reports as well as a status update at least once a year on the strategic risks and continuity threats relating to the company’s operations and their management and realisation.

 The heads of functions are responsible for the practical implementation of the governance, decision-making procedures, controls and risk management for their areas of responsibility, as well as for the reporting of deviations and the sufficiency of more detailed guidelines.
 Directors appointed in charge of the threats to continuity management are responsible for drawing up and maintaining continuity management plans and guidelines, and for arranging sufficient training and practice.